WinterAxis/ESV-MD-Bible/The_Bible_esv/43_John/John_19.md

 Now in the place where he was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid.

 ###### 42
-So because of the Jewish day of Preparation, since the tomb was close at hand, they laid Jesus there. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So because of the Jewish day of Preparation, since the tomb was close at hand, they laid Jesus there.

 ***